-Seeing a child have a seizure is frightening, and you should seek emergency help to be safe.
+Witnessing a child have a seizure is frightening and you should seek emergency help to be safe.
 But seizures often don't cause serious health problems.
 Febrile seizures, which happen during a fever, can be common in toddlers and young children.

 1. Keep Your Child Safe

-Move the child onto his side, and clear out his mouth if he vomits.
+- Move the child onto their side, and clear out their mouth if they vomit.

-Don't try to hold the child down or restrain her movements.
+- Don't try to hold the child down or restrain their movements.

 2. Follow Up

-The doctor may want to do testing to make sure the child does not have a serious infection, especially if the child is under 1 year old.
+- The doctor may want to do testing to make sure the child does not have a serious infection, especially if the child is under age 1.